 About the Lab

 In Fall 2016, UC Berkeley’s Human Rights Center launched the first university-based open source investigations lab to discover and verify human rights violations and potential war crimes.
-Today, more than 80 students from 22 majors and minors who collectively speak more than 30 languages are working in eight teams to contribute verified information to international NGOs, news organizations, and legal partners.
+Today, more than 65 students from 33 majors and minors who collectively speak more than two dozen languages are working in teams to contribute verified information to international NGOs, news organizations, and legal partners.
 Our #HRCLab is training the next generation of students how to find, verify, and analyze information found on social media—photos, videos, and posts—about some of the most pressing human rights challenges of our times.
 We’re working with partners to investigate potential crimes in Syria, Iraq, Myanmar and elsewhere around the globe.
 In 2018-2109, the students conducted 39 investigations with 25 partners globally.

 The Human Rights Investigations Lab contributes open source research and verification to Amnesty International and other partners for public reports that are released internationally to impact human rights.
 Here are links to samples of how students have made contributions: